-Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Indiana, Kansas, Louisiana, Maine, Maryland, Michigan, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New Jersey, New York, North Carolina, Oklahoma, Rhode Island, South Carolina, South Dakota, Vermont, Virginia, West Virginia, Wisconsin
+Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Indiana, Kansas, Louisiana, Maine, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Vermont, Virginia, Washington, West Virginia, Wisconsin

 Front Range Community College is in the process of obtaining approval in the following states:

-Illinois, Kentucky, Missouri, North Dakota, Ohio, Tennessee, Texas, Washington, Wyoming
+District of Columbia, Illinois, Kentucky, Massachusetts, Ohio, Pennsylvania, Tennessee, Texas, Utah, Wyoming

 Front Range Community College is currently not authorized to offer courses in the following states: